stefanwest54/Face-Recognition-Access-System/README.md

 **File:** `enroll.py`

 ### Description
 - Enrolls new users by processing `.jpg` images in the `enroll/` directory.
+- Accepts RFID UID for 2 factor authentication.
 - Generates ArcFace embeddings for each user.
 - Averages embeddings across multiple images per user.
-- Saves normalized embeddings into `face_db.json`.
+- Saves normalized embeddings  and UID into `face_db.json`.

 ### Usage
 1. Create a folder inside `enroll/` with the new user’s name.